Don’t Scale an Unprofitable Business: Why Unit Economics (Still) Matter

 If instead one defines a unit as one customer, then the commonly calculated metrics are customer lifetime value (CLV) and its relationship with customer acquisition costs (CAC).
 In essence, these are the same as contribution margin, in that they express the profitability of one customer vs. the cost of acquiring said customer.
 But the main difference is that they are not fixed in time.
 Rather, CLV measures the total profit generated by a customer throughout the lifetime of that customer’s relationship with the company.
 The reason this is important is that startups naturally have to invest in acquiring customers, often at a loss on the first sale.
 But if the customer makes multiple transactions with the company in time, the company will be able to recoup, and hopefully make a substantial return on the initial investment.

 A more detailed explanation/tutorial of what unit economics are and how to calculate them are beyond the scope of this article.
 But for those who are new to unit economics and how to calculate them, here is a good introductory post on contribution margin, and here are two on CLV and CAC.
-The latter are admittedly more focused on eCommerce, but the general principles stand for any business.
+The latter are admittedly more focused on e-commerce and subscription-style businesses, but the general principles stand for any business.
 And in any case, the web is awash with tutorials on how to calculate these metrics.
 For those who want to really nerd out about unit economics, I recommend reading Peter Fader’s work, widely considered the guru on the subject (and incidentally, my old business school professor).

 Common Mistakes Founders Make with Unit Economics